 Syntax :MMEMory:DELete:AFACtor:ALL

+Parameters There are no parameters.

 Command Deletes all the files in the antenna factor directory on the flash disk.

+Query There is no query form of this command available.

 Example :MMEMory:DELete:AFACtor:ALL

 :MMEMory:DELete:CFACtor